Asumba-lab/cybridge-cyber-guardian/README.md

 ## About

-Visit the [About Page](/about) or use the "About" link in the navigation bar for a detailed project overview, technical design, and mission statement.
+Visit the About Page or use the "About" link in the navigation bar for a detailed project overview, technical design, and mission statement.

-## Live Demo
 ## Live Demo

 Access the deployed app here: